Milkdown/milkdown/gh-pages/pages/plugins/example-custom-syntax.md

 ## Define Schema

-Next, we need to define the schema of an iframe node, our iframe should be an inline node because it don't have and children, and have a `src` attribute to connect to the source.
+Next, we need to define the schema of an iframe node, our iframe should be an inline node because it doesn't have and children, and have a `src` attribute to connect to the source.

 ```typescript